GroupOfRobots/MiniRysElectronics/README.md

 # RobotElectronics
-This repo contains schematics and PCB layout.
+This repo contains schematics and PCB layout for beaglebone stick.